ocharles/blog/posts/2012-12-07-24-days-of-hackage-aeson.md

 ---
-title: 24 Days of Hackage: aeson
+title: "24 Days of Hackage: aeson"
 ---

 Many of today's programmers would likely consider the ability to parse JSON